gildas-lormeau/zip.js/docs/interfaces/WorkerConfiguration.md

 Represents configuration passed to [configure](../functions/configure.md), the constructor of [ZipReader](../classes/ZipReader.md), [FileEntry#getData](FileEntry.md#getdata), the constructor of [ZipWriter](../classes/ZipWriter.md), and [ZipWriter#add](../classes/ZipWriter.md#add).

+## Remarks

+The three options below are read as truthy values, they are not converted.
+Any non-empty string is therefore `true`, `"false"` and `"0"` included.
+This is deliberate, so that an expression such as `useWebWorkers: supported && enabled` keeps working, but it differs from the numeric options, which do accept the string a form control, a query string or an environment variable yields.
+A boolean read from one of those must be converted by the caller.

 ## Extended by

 - [`Configuration`](Configuration.md)